Chakraborty-p/DOpresentation/slides.md

 ## Flat organizational structure (Wassim)

-* lack a specific boss to report to
+* Lack a specific boss to report to
 * Flat organizations tend to produce a lot of generalists but no specialists
 * Flat structure may limit long-term growth of an organization